Gustanol/bitops-utils/readme.md

 ---
   > [!WARNING]
   > See that `value` variable is a pointer.
-It must be that way because we will modify the global variable directly, deferencing it.
+It must be that way because we will modify the global variable directly, dereferencing it.

 ---

-  - `(1U << bit)` will create a mask seting the bit 1 `bit` positions to left.
+  - `(1U << bit)` will create a mask defining the bit 1 `bit` positions to left.
 For example:

   ```text
   bit = 4